0x4b53/epp-go/README.md

 ## Types

 A big motivation behind this project is to define all the available EPP types and even some extensions.
-This is so that even if you don't use this server och client you should be able to use the types to marshal or unmarshal your XML to your desired system.
+This is so that even if you don't use this server or client you should be able to use the types to marshal or unmarshal your XML to your desired system.